 Pressing this button while in the Setup / Commissioning / Calibration Menu will return the transmitter to the Run Mode.

-FUNCTION Δ / FUNCTION ∇
+FUNCTION △ / FUNCTION ∇

-These two buttons allow for the selection of the menu function.
-A function summary table is found at the start of each chapter for Setup Menu, Commissioning Menu and Calibration Menu.
+These two buttons allow for the selection of the menu item.
+A summary table of menu items is found at the start of each chapter for Setup Menu, Commissioning Menu and Calibration Menu.

 OPTION Δ / OPTION ∇